diglin/Diglin_Username/README.md

 - Display Username of each customer in the Customer Management Grid
 - Allow or not the customer to edit the username in My Account in frontend
 - Compatible and tested with Magento version >=1.4.2 until 1.7.x
-- NEW - support username when a customer wants to retrieve his forgotten password thanks to the "Forgotten Password" form
+- support username when a customer wants to retrieve his forgotten password thanks to the "Forgotten Password" form
-- NEW - support username into the template of the persistent module
+- support username into the template of the persistent module
+- NEW - support Custom Regex validation (Select the Input validation 'custom' from the configuration page)

 ## Installation